yauangon/mobile-object-detection/README.md

 # TensorFlow Lite Object Detection Android demo
 ## Modified by team CuongHungPhat

+The core of this app is a tensorflow lite object detection on android, we try to implement more features to make it even more interesting!

 ### Overview

 This is a camera app that continuously detects the objects (bounding boxes and